CylonicRaider/Instant/docs/RUNNING.md

   the background copy of the process to be swap itself into the foreground.
-- `stop-wait` — *Slow shutdown support*: When stopping the process and if the orchestrator cannot wait for the process to finish (e.g. when not using a master process), this specifies a fixed delay (in seconds) to be applied.
+- `stop-wait` — *Slow shutdown support*: When stopping the process and if the orchestrator cannot wait for the process to finish (e.g. when not using a master process), this specifies a fixed delay (in seconds; perhaps fractional) to be applied.
 This is useful when the process holds some exclusive resource (such as a bound network socket) and might take some time to release it.
+- `restart-delay` — *Automatic restarting*: Setting this enables automatic restarting of the process by a master process (which is, again, required) should the process exit with a non-zero status code.
+The value is a (perhaps fractional) amount of seconds to wait between the old copy's death and starting the new copy.
+- `restart-min-alive` — *Automatic restart eligibility*: In order to be eligible for an automated restart, the process must exit with a nonzero code, and have been running for the amount of time specifieed by this key (in perhaps fractional seconds), which defaults to zero.
+This is useful to prevent a process that crashes during start-up from being restarted indefinitely.

 **Redirections** are specified in a way similar to shell redirections, with some special values: